unlock your super before you retire

 for 1 financial year

-Important to note: this case study is over a single financial year and excludes fees and costs, insurance fees, investment earnings.
+This case study is over a single financial year and excludes fees and costs, insurance fees and investment earnings.

 2. Reduce your work hours in the lead up to retirement